lamaradwan/todo-project/README.md

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?

-I thought it will take 3 hours and It took me exactly 2.5 hours
+I thought it will take 1 hours and It took me exactly half an hour